 What have you done to make your school or your community a better place?

-As I attend the Friday Prayers at my local mosque, I often see volunteers in the parking lot giving out foods to the less fortunate.
-After years of witnessing this act of kindness, it never once crossed my mind that I’d be able to do something like that.
-One day in 9th grade, I witnessed them waiting in the pouring rain just to get food.
-This was the event that made me care about other people and drove me to become one of such volunteers.
+Attending the Friday Prayers at my local mosque has made the sight of volunteers on the parking lot distributing food to the less fortunate a common one.
+Yet it was one day in 9th grade – people persistently queueing in the pouring rain having to fight just for the most basic of needs against the backdrop of the comfortable umbrella and car waiting for me – that made me stop my track.
+“I’m done being a spectator,” I committed to myself that day.

-I decided to join a non-profit initiative called “Bersyukur Menjadi Indonesia” or BMI, which means “grateful to become Indonesian.”
-One of their projects was to organize a bazaar that sells cheap and affordable essential goods to the locals in need and then use the proceedings to help orphanages.
+“Bersyukur Menjadi Indonesia” or BMI, which means “grateful to become Indonesian,” was the non-profit initiative I invested my time in.
+One of their ongoing projects was a bazaar that sells affordable, daily necessities to locals in need for which proceedings will go to select orphanages.

-My responsibilities were to gather, sort, and sell the goods.
-The first thing I did was to knock on the doors of everyone in my neighborhood and build awareness to inquire them to donate.
-The first step was challenging as I had to overcome my fear of starting a conversation.
+With the limited manpower we had, I was assigned a triple duty to gather, sort, and sell the goods.
+Thus, I started by knocking on the doors of everyone in my neighborhood and be their channel to donate any stuff they no longer need or use.
+This was honestly a very challenging first step as I had to overcome my fear of starting a conversation.

-Next, I would then sort and categorized the donated goods based on needs, such as cookware, groceries, clothing, and books.
-To ensure we had more sales and, thus, more budget to help orphanages, I would bundle the goods into a care packs – one with higher value, but at a lower price per item – rather than having them sold separately.

-During the bazaar, I would become the sales clerk from 8 AM to 3 PM on the weekends.
-It was not being the ‘salesman’ part that I treasure so much, rather it was the little conversations I had with them.
-I was moved as I listened to their stories and expressed how grateful they are to the initiative.
+Next, I would categorize all donations based on needs, such as groceries and cookware into household boxes and books and stationery under the education box.
+The bazaar opened to great enthusiasm but soon enough wavered after a couple of weeks.
+With my weekend shifts starting at eight, I’d come earlier and bundle the goods as inspired by the notion of care packs – a little tradition my family runs.
+This way, potential buyers come home with a higher value than what they paid.
+For me though, it was not necessarily about the faster turnover my sales tactic generated, but more so the little conversations I had with them as they shared their stories and expressed their gratitude towards the initiative.

-My participation in BMI was my first truly eye-opening experience.
-It made me realized that there are still so many people in Indonesia that needs our help.
-While my participation was one that could be considered as trivial, for me, that was truly a revelation on how a small act of kindness can go a long way.
+Joining BMI was an eye-opening experience to say the least.
+While my participation was perhaps trivial in the grand scheme of things, it was for me a revelation on how a small act of kindness could go a long way.

+Hi Ravi!

+I really like this piece of yours!
+I think it was very well substantiated and addresses the prompt seamlessly.
+Good job!

+- Matthew